mz106/CD-Vanilla-JS-todo/README.md

-# CD-Vanilla-JS-todo
+# CN-Vanilla-JS-todo
-A to-do list with vanilla JS
+A Code Nation project to-do list with vanilla JS